CodeForCary/django-dev-map/README.md

 A rudimentary web interface is also included to allow exercising these APIs.
-The web interface leverages [AngularJs](https://angularjs.org/) and is currently only comfortable for usage on the desktop, but is provided for demonstration purposes only and could be vastly improved.
+The web interface leverages [AngularJs](https://angularjs.org/) and is currently only comfortable for usage on the desktop.
+It is provided for demonstration purposes only and could be vastly improved.

 ## Architecture